 It’s finally 85 degrees out on this spring day as I write this post after one of the coldest, longest New England winters I’ve felt in a long time.
 So what does this streak of nice weather mean?
 You bust out those refreshing summer cocktails.
 Enter mojitos.

 The strawberry mojito is one of my favorite warm weather go-to cocktails—super refreshing, fresh, and not too sweet.
 The best part is you can create so many mojito variations by simply adding different muddled fruits.
 I introduced the blackberry mojito a while back, but today I’m tackling the even better strawberry mojito.

-There isn’t much of a science to this spinoff of the Cuba born mojito, but I will recommend you always use fresh ingredients for most authentic results.
+There isn’t much of a science to this strawberry spinoff of the Cuba born mojito, but I will recommend you always use fresh ingredients for the most authentic results.
 Fresh mint, fresh lime wedges, and of course, fresh strawberries.
-I always use simple syrup over sugar because it easily dissolves into the drink.
+I always use simple syrup over sugar because it easily dissolves into the cocktail.
 Table sugar tends to settle on the bottom.

 - 2 ounces white rum